 The Road to Progress

-“Introduction of autonomous vehicles is expected to be slow,” said Karlyn D. Stanley, who studies autonomous vehicles as a senior policy analyst at the RAND Corporation, to The Balance.
-“The lifespan of a conventional vehicle is 11 years, so the composition of cars on the road is going to be a slow transition.
-It’s not going to happen overnight.”
+"Introduction of autonomous vehicles is expected to be slow," said Karlyn D. Stanley, who studies self-driving vehicles as a senior policy analyst at the RAND Corporation, to The Balance.
+"The lifespan of a conventional vehicle is 11 years, so the composition of cars on the road is going to be a slow transition.
+It's not going to happen overnight."

-The Risks of Self-Driving Vehicles
+What Are the Risks of Self-Driving Vehicles?

-“In the future, automakers will likely absorb more liability, but it will be interesting to observe how [the] year, make, and model fit into the overall picture,” Gordan said.
-“Similar to other industries impacted by innovation, insurance carriers will look to protect their revenue in changing times.”
+"In the future, automakers will likely absorb more liability, but it will be interesting to observe how [the] year, make, and model fit into the overall picture," Gordan said.
+"Similar to other industries impacted by innovation, insurance carriers will look to protect their revenue in changing time."